 Physicians employed or contracted primarily to provide administrative functions may assume that other physicians are responsible for direct patient care.
-Similarly, physicians employed or contracted primarily to provide direct patient care may assume that other physicians are responsible for interdisciplinary team support, clinical supervision, and required quality improvement functions.
+Similarly, physicians employed or contracted primarily to provide direct patient care may assume that other physicians are responsible for IDT support, clinical supervision, and required quality improvement functions.

 Matters of safety, quality, and regulatory compliance require explicit delineation within employment agreements or program policies describing with specificity how the full complement of hospice physician responsibilities will be met by the physician, hospice medical staff, or company medical director.
-Physicians should be concerned if their contract, service employment agreement, or performance expectations do not ensure that the full scope of hospice physician responsibilities can reliably be met by themselves or their colleagues.
+Physicians should be concerned if their contract, service employment agreement, or performance expectations do not ensure that the full scope of HMD and affiliated hospice physician responsibilities can reliably be met by themselves or their colleagues.

 There are reasonable limits to the clinical caseload that any physician can responsibly maintain.
+Variability in the acuity and complexity of a program's patient population, geography and patient density, and in the design of medical practices challenge development of numerical guidelines for hospice physician caseload.
+For instance, some hospice programs have one or more physicians who dedicate their efforts to the care of patients receiving GIP level care either full time or on a rotating basis; other programs have collaborative arrangements in which GIP level of care is delegated to an external hospice program that maintains a specialized hospice care facility.

-Variability in the acuity and complexity of a program's patient population and in the design of medical practices challenge development of numerical guidelines for hospice physician caseload.
-That said, it is the considered opinion of the authors, several of whom are senior hospice medical directors, that an average daily census of 75 to 100 patients is at the high-end of the range of caseloads that a single interdisciplinary team and hospice physician can safely and effectively manage.
-This range assumes that an individual hospice physician carries minimal to modest GIP care responsibilities.
-Physicians who are required to assume sole responsibility for more than 100 patients at a time, even if those responsibilities are primarily to determine initial eligibility and recertification of eligibility for hospice care, should be concerned that patients may not be receiving optimal quality care.
+That said, it is the considered opinion of senior HMDs consulted in the development of this statement that an average daily census of 75 to 100 patients is at the high end of the range of caseloads that a single IDT and hospice physician can safely and effectively manage.
+This range is intended to apply to practice arrangements and periods of service in which individual hospice physicians are carrying minimal to modest GIP care responsibilities.
+Physicians who are required to assume sole responsibilities are primarily to determine initial eligibility and recertification of eligibility for hospice care, should be concerned that patients may not be receiving optimal quality care.

 Hospice nurses make the majority of patient visits and each patient's nurse case manager is the operational linchpin of their care.
 A national nursing shortage has impacted hospice care, challenged hiring and retention, and required recruitment of less experienced nurses.
 Hospice physicians practice in close collaboration with hospice nurses in managing patients' symptoms and medical needs, while bearing ultimate responsibility for hospice patients' clinical care.
 Physicians should be concerned about quality of care if nurse case managers are carrying caseloads that limit their visits, inhibit their responsiveness to calls, questions and urgent problems, or cause nurse strain and moral distress.

-Reasonable numerical caseloads for a hospice nurse manager will vary by patient acuity, geographic density (travel time), program staffing structure, as well as each nurse's skillset.
-Hospice nurses we have consulted with years of clinical and supervisory experience state that an average caseload of 10-12 hospice patients per nurse is reasonable and sustainable.
-If patients reside in a single facility or close proximity, a caseload of 12-15 may be reasonable.
-A reliable way for a hospice physician to assess the safety and sustainability of nursing caseloads in their program is to ask their nurse colleagues how often they are able to accomplish their clinical tasks and administrative responsibilities within their workdays.
-Delayed clinical documentation or notes that are frequently entered during personal hours raise concerns about nurse: patient ratios.
+Reasonable numerical caseloads for a hospice nurse manager will vary by patient acuity, geographic density (travel time), program staffing structure, as well as each nurse's skill set.
+Hospice nurses we have consulted with years of clinical and supervisory experience state that an average caseload of 10 to 12 hospice patients per nurse is reasonable and sustainable.
+If patients reside in a single facility or proximity, a caseload of 12 to 15 may be reasonable.
+A reliable way for a hospice physician to assess the safety and sustainability of nursing caseloads in their program is to ask their nurse colleagues how often they are able to accomplish their clinical